philipclaesson/wasm-cpp/README.md

 3. Serve
-Serve the compiled code on localhost:3000
 ```
 npm run dev
 ```
+This will serve the compiled code on localhost:3000.
+Using inspector, you should see a "Hello World" message from c++ in the console, confirming that the c++ code is being executed.
+Furhtermore, pressing the button should call the c++ function `myFunction`.

 4. Develop
 - index.js is the entry point for node.js